 High fidelity wraparound - This family-based, intervention program pairs a trained facilitator with a team of family members, service providers, community representatives, school supports, etc., to develop a long-term care plan for youth in the juvenile justice system.

-Evening reporting centers - These centers are located in Brooklyn Park and North Minneapolis to provide structured, positive activities that hold youth accountable and support the development of pro-social skills during the hours that highest for youth crime.
+Evening reporting centers - These centers are located in Brooklyn Park and Richfield to provide structured, positive activities that hold youth accountable and support the development of pro-social skills during the hours that highest for youth crime.

 Return to success - This program aims to assist youth in making a successful transition from a residential treatment center to the community.